GkFoxes/AppleNews/README.md

 # Pravda Project
-News copying a design using Diffable Data Source
+News copying a design using Diffable Data Source and few SwiftUI

 ## Available:
 * Adapted interface for iPhone, iPad and Mac